fengxinming/celia/README.md

 // modularity
 import each from 'celia/each';
-import isArrayLike from 'celia/isArrayLike';
+import isArrayLike from 'celia.isArrayLike';
-import isAsyncFunction from 'celia/isAsyncFunction';
+import isAsyncFunction from 'celia.isAsyncFunction';
-import isDate from 'celia/isDate';
+import isDate from 'celia.isDate';
-import isFalsy from 'celia/isFalsy';
+import isFalsy from 'celia.isFalsy';
 import looseEqual from 'celia/looseEqual';
 import sleep from 'celia/sleep';
 // ...